IbrahimMoftah329/Capstone/README.md

 - Flashcard creation and management.
 - AI assistance for keyword extraction and flashcard enhancement.
 - Customizable difficulty settings for quizzes.
+- Quiz creation based on decks.
+- Free search to explore other flashcards users have posted.
+- Shuffling your own deck of flashcards to interact in a matching game.

 #### Reach Goals
 - Spaced repetition schedules for better retention.